 Sporting the same double-barrel winding system, the movement is still good for the same 72 hours before the mainspring will lose it juice affecting the timekeeper’s accuracy.

-As you can see on the photo below, the new watch is equipped with an easy to read power reserve indicator that, probably, in order to keep the PAM 422‘s face clean, is only visible through the gadget’s transparent case back.
+As you can see in the photo below, the new watch is equipped with an easy to read power reserve indicator that, probably, in order to keep the PAM 422‘s face clean, is only visible through the gadget’s transparent case back.

-By the way, the classic dial of the watch with the familiar small seconds indicator at 9 o’clock is protected from the elements not with the usual in this price segment sapphire crystal, but with a hardened Plexiglas material, which is easier to scratch, but is a lot more difficult to shutter.
+By the way, the classic dial with the familiar small seconds indicator at 9 o’clock is protected from the elements not with the usual in this price segment sapphire crystal, but with a hardened Plexiglas material, which is easier to scratch, but is a lot more difficult to shutter.

 At 16½ (more than 32 millimeters) in diameter, the movement is large and so is the case that measures whole 47 mm in width.
 The piece will surely look good on the mighty wrist of Mr. Stallone (no doubt, we are going to see the piece in the next installment of The Expendables,) but for an ordinary office worker it is going to be totally overkill.